Instant Runoff Voting and the Reinforcement Paradox: Necessary and Sufficient Conditions

-Before sketching the proofs of the propositions, we note that runner-up and plurality loser reinforcement paradoxes can occur when the IRV and plurality winners are distinct or when they coincide, assuming either complete or partial ballots.
-In Case (2) of the runner-up paradox (plurality loser paradox respectively), it is easily seen that the runner-up (plurality loser respectively) wins both sub-elections only when different candidates are eliminated in the two sub-elections.
+Before sketching the proof of the propositions, we make a few remarks.
+First, an election can be susceptible to either a runner-up or plurality loser reinforcement paradox when the IRV and plurality winners in the original election are distinct or when they coincide, for the complete ballot or partial ballot case.

-In Case (1) of the runner-up paradox, the runner-up must be the plurality winner, and the proof of the propositions show that if the two conditions are met, the runner-up wins a majority of first-place votes in one sub-election and wins in two rounds with the IRV winner being the plurality loser in the other sub-election.
-Note in Case (1), if $X_1>X_2$ then $Y^\prime>-X_1+X_2+Z^\prime$ is automatically satisfied.
-Thus, if among the voters whose first choice is the IRV winner, more voters second-rank the runner-up than second-rank the plurality loser, the paradox occurs \emph{whenever} the runner up is the plurality winner ($Y^\prime>X^\prime$ or $Y>X$ in the complete ballot case).
+Second, condition (\ref{RU_round1}) clearly can only be satisfied if the IRV runner-up is the plurality winner.
+In this case, as the proof will demonstrate, if there is a partition in which the runner-up wins a majority of first-place votes in one sub-election, they must win in two rounds in the other sub-election with the original IRV winner being eliminated in round 1.

+Third, it is easy to show that it is not possible to have a partition in which the plurality loser has a majority of first-place votes in one sub-election and wins in two rounds in the other sub-election.
+Instead, a plurality loser reinforcement paradox can only occur when the plurality loser wins in two rounds in both sub-elections.

-We sketch the proof of Proposition \ref{complete_cond} for the plurality loser.
-The remaining proofs are similar.
+We prove a portion of Proposition \ref{complete_cond}, as outlined below.
+The remaining proofs are analogous (and considerably longer).